 The Senate resolution reaffirms the State of Minnesota's commitment to strengthening its sister-state relationship with Taiwan, which has been in place since 1984.
 It highlights the shared values of freedom, democracy, and human rights between Minnesota and Taiwan, as well as the significant economic ties, with Taiwan being a major trading partner for both Minnesota and the United States.
 The resolution encourages Minnesota businesses to refer to Taiwan as Taiwan in accordance with the Taiwan Relations Act and supports ongoing negotiations for a Bilateral Trade Agreement, an Avoidance of Double Taxation Agreement, and participation in the Indo-Pacific Economic Framework for Prosperity.

 Additionally, the resolution acknowledges the contributions of the Taiwanese American community to Minnesota's culture and economy, emphasizing the importance of enhancing economic engagement with Taiwan.
-It calls for continued support for increasing Taiwan's international profile and fostering bilateral trade, which is expected to benefit Minnesota's exports and create opportunities for investment and collaboration.
-Overall, the resolution seeks to solidify and expand the economic and cultural ties between Minnesota and Taiwan.
+It calls for continued support for Taiwan's international profile and collaboration on various global challenges, reinforcing the mutual benefits of the Minnesota-Taiwan relationship and the potential for future growth in trade and investment.